LPCIC/elpi/ELPI.md

 ```prolog
 foo L L1 :- map L (x\y\ sigma Spilled_1\ g x Spilled_1, f Spilled_1 y) L1.
 ```
-since the closes predicate before the spilling is, indeed, `f`.
+since the closest predicate before the spilling is, indeed, `f`.

-The `elpi` tool accepts `-print` flag to print the program after spilling.
+The `-print` flag can be passed to the `elpi` command line tool in order to print the program after spilling.

 ## N-ary binders